Parallel-in-Time/dune-PFASST/README.md

 # dune-PFASST

-a time-parallel solver for partial differential equations using the finite element method for spacial descretisation
+a time-parallel solver for partial differential equations using the finite element method for spatial discretisation

 # installation